MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-introduction.md

 - [**Vulnerability assessment**](#vulnerability-assessment) -  provides agentless vulnerability assessment for Azure, AWS, and GCP with remediation guidelines, zero configuration, daily rescans, coverage for OS and language packages, and exploitability insights.

-- [**Run-time threat protection**](#run-time-protection-for-kubernetes-nodes-and-clusters) - a rich threat detection suite for Kubernetes clusters, nodes, and workloads, powered by Microsoft leading threat intelligence, provides mapping to MITRE ATT&CK framework for easy understanding of risk and relevant context, automated response, and [SIEM/XDR integration](kubeaudit-events-advanced-hunting.md).
+- [**Run-time threat protection**](#run-time-protection-for-kubernetes-nodes-and-clusters) - a rich threat detection suite for Kubernetes clusters, nodes, and workloads, powered by Microsoft leading threat intelligence, provides mapping to MITRE ATT&CK framework for easy understanding of risk and relevant context, and automated response.
+Security operators can also track and respond to threats to Kubernetes services through the [Microsoft Defender XDR portal](/defender-xdr/investigate-respond-container-threats.md).

 - **Deployment & monitoring**- Monitors your Kubernetes clusters for missing sensors and provides frictionless at-scale deployment for sensor-based capabilities, support for standard Kubernetes monitoring tools, and management of unmonitored resources.